jobindjohn/obsidian-publish-mkdocs/README.md

     - Easiest way to do this would be using drag and drop within Obsidian
 4. Commit and push the changes.
 Github actions will publish your notes using [MkDocs](https://www.mkdocs.org/), with the [Material theme](https://squidfunk.github.io/mkdocs-material/).

+**Not working for you?** Open an [issue](https://github.com/jobindj/obsidian-mkdocs/issues/new/choose) and let me know what went wrong.

 ## Configuring your website

 ### How do I arrange notes as sections and pages?